hamedhaghi/countries-client/README.md

 ## Features

 - Fetch detailed information about countries.
-- Caching support for improved performance.
+- Support for caching to improve performance.
-- Easy integration with old and modern PHP projects.
+- Compatible with both legacy and modern PHP projects.

 ## Requirements